EricRaw512/AppointmentPlanner/README.md

 **5. Close the app and run the sql**

-- After that run MySQL script to create tables `src/main/resources/appointments.sql` To create admin account
+- After that run MySQL script to create admin account `src/main/resources/appointments.sql`

 **6. Login to admin account**